chloebercy/150-p2/REPORT.md

 In order to ensure the functionality of the APIs, several test programs were used.

-Other than the ones already provided, we have created two programs:
+Other than the ones already provided, we have created three programs:
-`queue_tester.c` to test the Queue API and `preempt_tester.c` to test the preemption API.
+`queue_tester.c` to test the Queue API, `preempt_tester.c` to test the preemption API, and `sem_starve.c` to test starvation handling by the semaphore.

 In `queue_tester.c`, there are a few test cases to test each of the functions in the queue API.
 These test cases check for successful completion of the desired